John Perdew: Work in density functional theory

 John Perdew's best-known scientific contributions are in the field of density functional theory (DFT).
 He was introduced to DFT by his postdoctoral supervisors at University of Toronto and Rutgers, before it became widely used.

 Perdew was one of the early pioneers of density functional theory, helping it become accurate enough for calculations in quantum chemistry, materials science, and geoscience.
-He made important contributions to the exact adiabatic connection formula for the exchange-correlation energy, the derivative discontinuity and its contribution to the fundamental gap, scaling and other exact constraints on the functionals, the self-interaction correction, the nonempirical generalized gradient approximation (GGA), and the nonempirical meta-GGA.
+He made important contributions to the exact adiabatic connection fluctuation dissipation theorem (ACFD) for the (exchange)-correlation energy, the derivative discontinuity and its contribution to the fundamental gap, scaling and other exact constraints on the functionals, the self-interaction correction, the nonempirical generalized gradient approximation (GGA), and the nonempirical meta-GGA.
+In 1984 he derived the Levy-Perdew-Sahni (LPS) equation, the analogue to the Kohn-Sham equations for Orbital-free density functional theory.

 Visualizing DFT functionals to be a succession of ladder steps, Perdew formulated the Jacob's Ladder strategy for constructing improved density functionals for the exchange-correlation energy.
 Perdew first presented this theory at the International Congress of Quantum Chemistry's DFT2000 symposium in June 2000, describing five generations of functionals in a sequence he called the Jacob's Ladder.
 Perdew's Jacob's Ladder scheme has been picked up by other researchers in DFT and progress higher up the ladder continue to appear in the field's scientific literature.

-Perdew continues DFT research in his role at Temple University.
+Perdew continues DFT research in his role at Tulane University.
 His current research interests include the construction of a better meta-GGA and improved descriptions for strong correlation and for the van der Waals interaction.

 Impact on field

-John Perdew is one of the world's most cited physicists, with over 340,000 Google Scholar citations referring to his work in the field of density functional theory.
+John Perdew is one of the world's most cited physicists, with over 410,000 Google Scholar citations referring to his work in the field of density functional theory.
 A study identifies him as possibly the world's most-cited physicist for articles published between 1981 and 2010.
-Of Perdew's more than 260 published works, a 1996 paper titled "Generalized Gradient Approximation Made Simple" from the journal Physical Review Letters has been cited more than 147,000 times and was the most-cited paper in the field of physics from 1996-2010.
+Of Perdew's more than 260 published works, a 1996 paper titled "Generalized Gradient Approximation Made Simple" from the journal Physical Review Letters has been cited more than 147,000 times and was the most-cited paper in the field of physics from 1996 to 2010.
 In total, Perdew has five works among the 10 most-cited physics papers of the past 30 years.

 Many of Perdew's peers recognize his influence on the field of density functional theory.
 He was elected to the National Academy of Sciences (USA) in 2011.
-Upon naming Perdew as the recipient of the 2012 Materials Theory Award, the Materials Research Society cited Perdew's “pioneering contributions” that resulted in thousands of other researchers being able to perform DFT calculations and simulations.
+Upon naming Perdew as the recipient of the 2012 Materials Theory Award, the Materials Research Society cited Perdew's "pioneering contributions" that resulted in thousands of other researchers being able to perform DFT calculations and simulations.